FENTANYL CITRATE- fentanyl citrate injection, solution

 HIGHLIGHTS OF PRESCRIBING INFORMATION

-These highlights do not include all the information needed to use FENTANYL CITRATE INJECTION, USP safely and effectively.
-See full prescribing information for FENTANYL CITRATE INJECTION, USP.
+These highlights do not include all the information needed to use FENTANYL CITRATE INJECTION safely and effectively.
+See full prescribing information for FENTANYL CITRATE INJECTION.

-Fentanyl Citrate Injection, USP for intravenous or intramuscular use, CII
+Fentanyl Citrate Injection, for intravenous or intramuscular use, CII

 Initial U.S. Approval: 1968

-WARNING: ADDICTION, ABUSE, AND MISUSE; LIFETHREATENING RESPIRATORY DEPRESSION; CYTOCHROME P450 3A4 INTERACTION; and RISK FROM CONCOMITANT USE WITH BENZODIAZEPINES OR OTHER CNS DEPRESSANTS
+WARNING: RISK OF ADDICTION, ABUSE, AND MISUSE; LIFE-THREATENING RESPIRATORY DEPRESSION; CYTOCHROME P450 3A4 INTERACTION; and RISKS FROM CONCOMITANT USE WITH BENZODIAZEPINES OR OTHER CNS DEPRESSANTS

 See full prescribing information for complete boxed warning.